You are here: Curriculum - KS3 Curriculum and Assessment

 Grades 4 and 5 are a grade C. A grade 4 is a standard pass and a grade 5 is a good pass.

-The skills and knowledge needed to reach each step is shared with pupils and parents through a series of ‘can do’ statements.
-This will allow pupils to see what they need to be able to ‘do’ to move on to the next step and will allow parents to support learning at home.
+The skills and knowledge needed to reach each band is shared with pupils and parents through a series of statements.
+This will allow pupils to see what they need to be able to achieve to move on to the next band and will allow parents to support at home.

-The target steps are designed to challenge each pupil to reach their full potential and to acquire the skills, knowledge and understanding to achieve the very best grade they can at GCSE.
-It is possible that some pupils will achieve beyond their expected grade at every stage of their learning journey.
-These high aspirations and drive for success are something that we encourage at Castleford Academy and as a result, the target steps will be regularly monitored and reviewed to ensure each pupil achieves their full potential.
+These high aspirations and drive for success are something that we encourage at Castleford Academy and as a result, the achievement band will be regularly monitored and reviewed to ensure each pupil achieves their full potential.

 Each subject area has developed a learning journey which will allow our pupils to develop the skills and knowledge needed to be a successful learner.
 The learning journey is shared with pupils at the start of the topic so that they are aware of how their learning will develop over each half term.
 This is also shared with parents (on our website) along with the can do statements for each subject/topic.
 This means that parents can see what their child will be taught, how they will be assessed and also how to support them to reach the next step in their learning.

 For pupils to do well in a subject, it is essential that they have a good understanding of the basics.
 For this reason, in some subjects, it is not simply more knowledge that is needed to reach a step 7, 8 or 9.
 In some areas, pupils will be expected to ‘master’ the basics and will receive a step 7, 8 or 9 depending upon their ability to apply the skills and knowledge they have acquired in a different context.

 Parents will receive regular reports regarding their children’s progress.